Canadian-Wildlife-Federation/abfishpass/README.md

 Computes a collection of barrier statistics including:

+Fish stocking, surveys, and barriers counts:
 * the fish species which were surveyed upstream and downstream
 * the fish species which are stocked upstream and downstream
 * number of upstream and downstream barriers
 * the identifiers of the upstream and downstream barriers
 * number of upstream and downstream gradient barriers

+Statistics by species:
 * total potentially accessible upstream distance for each species
 * total upstream spawning habitat for each species
 * total upstream rearing habitat for each species
 * total upstream habitat (spawning or rearing) for each species